revsystems/jQuery-Proto/README.md

 ## Features

-* Makes your plugin's API easier to use
+* Makes your plugin's API slicker and easier to use
 * Saves you filesize and time when you make a new plugin
-* Works with the function-as-class model
+* Works with the prototype model
 * Works with [John Resig's Simple Javascript Inheritance](http://ejohn.org/blog/simple-javascript-inheritance/) model
 * Leverages [Ben Alman's jQuery getObject plugin](http://benalman.com/projects/jquery-getobject-plugin/) if it's available

 ## Compatibility

 jQuery-Proto has been tested in the following browsers:

 * Firefox 3.6.12
 * Google Chrome 7.0.517.44
 * IE7 (via IE9 beta)
 * IE8 (via IE9 beta)
 * IE9 beta

 It requires [jQuery version 1.3.x](http://jquery.com) and up.

 ## Usage